 Davan Holt was already seated.

-He did not know what Alaric was.
+He didn't know what Alaric was.

 "Specifically the archive work."